Ultimate Guide to Importing in JavaScript

 Below are the many import syntaxes provided by the Official MDN Docs.
-These vary as per the number of contents we’re importing from a module.
+These vary depending on the contents we’re importing from a module.

 import defaultExport from "module-name";